Investment Banking Interview Questions and Answers: The Definitive Guide

 The key preparation point is this: Rather than memorizing 541,763 questions and answers, you should focus on the main question categories and make sure that you have stories and examples prepared for them.

-There are only four main question categories, and you can prepare for 3 / 4 of them in 1-2 days (or less).
+There are only four types of questions you’ll encounter in interviews at investment banks, and you can prepare for 3 / 4 of them in 1-2 days (or less).

 The last category – technical questions – will take more time and effort, but you can save time by focusing on the right topics and ignoring the fluff.